AnoohyaAlluri/luxury-rental-mls-outreach-pipeline/README.md

 * Created a campaign-ready outreach queue with lead IDs, campaign types, outreach priority, send status, and follow-up status.
 * Added Python scripts for raw data profiling, cleaning, campaign queue generation, and analytics reporting.
 * Added pytest-style validation checks to confirm output structure and summary accuracy.
-* Documented the workflow with requirements, data architecture, data catalog, QA rules, automation logic, and a case study.
+* Documented the workflow with requirements, data architecture, data catalog, QA rules, automation logic, visual architecture, and a case study.
 * Used only synthetic data and public-safe documentation.

 ---

 ## 📈 Business Impact

 This project shows how a manual lead-preparation workflow can be converted into a repeatable data and automation system.